front-end-intermediate/ExpressJSReact-retired/readme.md

 ReactDOM.render(<GithubHooks />, rootElement);
 ```

-## Exersize Cont.
+## Exercise Continued

-Then tackle the App component:
+Convert the App component to a function:

 ```js
 import React, { useState, useEffect } from "react";